72-hour self-sufficiency criterion

 - Ventilation systems Air conditioning systems shall refer to systems designed to manage the purity, temperature, humidity and movement of indoor air by treating supply air or circulating air.

 - Verification Verification shall refer to confirmation, through the provision of objective evidence, that set requirements have been fulfilled.

 - Verification certificate Verification certificate shall refer to a certificate verifying that the characteristics of a building product are in line with the Land Use and Building Act (132/1999) or the provisions issued by virtue of the Act for the intended purpose of use defined by the manufacturer.
 The verification certificate is granted by a body approved by the Ministry of the Environment (Act on the Approval of Certain Construction Products [954/2012]).

 Very low-level waste

 Very low-level waste shall refer to nuclear waste whose average activity concentration of significant radionuclides does not exceed the value of 100 kBq per kilogram and the total activity does not exceed the values laid down in Section 6(1) of the Nuclear Energy Decree (161/1988).

-- Vital area Vital area shall refer to to locations and premises within the protected area of a nuclear facility from which it is possible to conduct unlawful actions that may lead to significant radiation consequences, for which reason these locations and premises must be placed under special protection.
+Vital area shall refer to locations and premises within the protected area of a nuclear facility from which it is possible to conduct actions endangering nuclear or radiation safety that may lead to significant radiological consequences, for which reason these locations and premises must be placed under special physical protection.

 - Waste package Waste package shall refer to the entity formed by waste and the container surrounding it.